jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 # opnsense-porkbun-ddclient-fix
 ### Fix for the OPNsense Dynamic DNS service ddclient Porkbun API plugin

+#### Update 2025-01-17: I updated to my OPNsense firewall to v24.7.12 and it looks like ddclient was updated too, 3.11.2_2 (https://github.com/ddclient/ddclient/releases).
+I'd chosen not to lock the ddclient package in OPNsense so I'd see these updates and their effects.
+#### After the ddclient update today, my logs are showing ddclinet is using the new API URL but reverted to the wrong endpoint `/domain/A/subdomain` format. my Porkbun API endpoints are failing and using the wrong format: `https://api.porkbun.com/api/json/v3/dns/retrieveByNameType/com/A/domain `.
+I re-applied the new logic block from Step 11 and the plugin and working again!

+##### Disclaimer: The configurations and suggestions provided are for informational purposes only and are used at your own risk.
+I am not liable for any damage, data loss, or security issues resulting from their implementation.
+Please note that I am not affiliated with OPNsense or Porkbun in any way.

 Porkbun updated thier API URL but the ddclient plugin has not been updated yet.
 People have suggesting using the caddy plugin since it has updated its Porkbun parts but I didn't feel like changing yet.
 So, until the plugin is updated, you can update the `ddclient` perl script yourself at `/usr/local/sbin/ddclient`!

-##### Disclaimer: The configurations and suggestions provided are for informational purposes only and are used at your own risk.
-I am not liable for any damage, data loss, or security issues resulting from their implementation.
-Please note that I am not affiliated with OPNsense or Porkbun in any way.

-### Update 2025-01-17: Updated to OPNsense to version 24.7.12, looks like ddclient updated to latest release 3.11.2_2 (https://github.com/ddclient/ddclient/releases).
-###

 Updating the API URL was pretty simple.
 The next problem was the ddclient plugin Porkbun code was using incorrect **editByNameType** URI endpoints (newest docs here: `https://porkbun.com/api/json/v3/documentation`).
 I'm not sure if Porkbun's API call formating was changed at some point but there's lots of threads online about this plugin's issues handling Porkbun subdomains before the URL change.
 I don't know.